 - These cards have their own consciousness; so give them respect.

 - Keep them free of dust and do not let another person hold them.

 - After the readings, make sure you have put all the cards in proper order.

 - There are no negative cards, e.g, death card in tarot doesn’t mean physical death but only represents a complete change of thought or an idea.
 Similarly, the Devil card represents temptations and how the other two people have themselves enslaved towards it.

 - Read-only what you can see in the cards, do not get personal.

 - Do not read cards to please others, be truthful.

 - Charge something for your reading to escape karmic debts.

-Mrs. Ashita Saxena is the author of "Krishna Consciousness Cards – for prophecy, healing and meditation."
+Mrs. Ashita Saxena is the author of "Krishna Consciousness Cards – for prophecy, healing, and meditation."

-For those who are quite serious in learning tarot reading for beginners, this is the right time to enroll for one of the tarot card reading classes in Delhi.
+For those who are quite serious in learning tarot reading for beginners, this is the right time to enroll for one of the tarot card reading course in Delhi.
 So, what are you waiting for?